spaceitup/checkout-android/README.md

 The WidgetParameters class allow setting individual drawable resource ids for icons by using the putInputTypeIcon() method, use the setDefaultIconMapping() method to use the icons provided by the Payment SDK.

-Code sample how to set the widget parameters in the PaymentTheme builder
+Code sample how to set the WidgetParameters in the PaymentTheme:
 ```
 WidgetParameters widgetParams = WidgetParameters.createBuilder().
 setTextInputTheme(R.style.CustomThemeTextInput).